 A spot where you can stretch your bed since sleeping all bent will give you back pain, not too close to the river since you can get wet when rain blows under the roof and try to find a place where you can not get boxed in between a couple of hammocks you want some privacy.

-You are going to spend a lot of time in your hammock so location is important.
-There are electricity outlets, try to make your new home close to one of these, it is great to keep an eye on your phone charging or if you are going to use a laptop.
+You are going to spend a lot of time in your hammock, so location is important.
+There are electricity outlets; try to make your new home close to one of these; it is great to keep an eye on your phone charging or if you are going to use a laptop.

-Don’t forget to pack a book and a deck of playing cards, I finished more than one book on my kindle.
-Food is included in your ticket price and three meals get served per day, breakfast is very early every morning.
+Don’t forget to pack a book and a deck of playing cards; I finished more than one book on my kindle.
+Food is included in your ticket price, and three meals get served per day; breakfast is very early every morning.

-The drinking water on the boat is good quality and I ended my trip with 15L of water that I packed still untouched.
+The drinking water on the boat is good quality, and I ended my trip with 15L of water that I packed still untouched.

-We did boat trips in Brazil, one down river from Tabatinga to Manaus (4 days), and one up river from Manaus to Puerto Velho (7 days).
+In Brazil, we did boat trips, one downriver from Tabatinga to Manaus (4 days) and one upriver from Manaus to Puerto Velho (7 days).

-Cruising down the amazon river swinging in a hammock, watching pink dolphins jump, being woken up by a thunderstorm at night with pouring rain on the plastic roof keeping you dry is definitely a unique kind of adventure
+Cruising down the amazon river swinging in a hammock, watching pink dolphins jump, being woken up by a thunderstorm at night with pouring rain on the plastic roof keeping you dry is definitely a unique kind of adventure.

 Written by Campbell from Stingy Nomads